 From time to time, the Company is subject to ordinary routine litigation incidental to its normal business operations.
 The Company is not currently a party to, and its property is not subject to, any material legal proceedings, except as set forth below.

-Supplemental cash flow information related to the New York lease for the nine months ended September 30, 2020 is as follows:
+Supplemental cash flow information related to leases for the three months ended March 31, 2021 and 2020 is as follows:

-The following table summarizes the maturity of lease liability under the New York Lease as of September 30, 2020:
+The following table summarizes the maturity of lease liabilities under operating lease as of March 31, 2021:

 Equity Investment Commitment

 On May 29, 2018, Avalon Shanghai entered into a Joint Venture Agreement with Jiangsu Unicorn Biological Technology Co., Ltd. (“Unicorn”), pursuant to which a company named Epicon Biotech Co., Ltd. (“Epicon”) was formed on August 14, 2018.
 Epicon is owned 60% by Unicorn and 40% by Avalon Shanghai.
 Within five years of execution of the Joint Venture Agreement, Unicorn shall invest cash into Epicon in an amount not less than RMB 8,000,000 (approximately $1.2 million) and the premises of the laboratories of Nanjing Hospital of Chinese Medicine for exclusive use by Epicon, and Avalon Shanghai shall invest cash into Epicon in an amount not less than RMB 10,000,000 (approximately $1.5 million).
 Epicon is focused on cell preparation, third party testing, biological sample repository for commercial and scientific research purposes and the clinical transformation of scientific achievements.
-As of September 30, 2020, Avalon Shanghai has contributed RMB 4,300,000 (approximately $0.6 million) that was included in equity method investment on the accompanying consolidated balance sheets.
-Avalon Shanghai intends to use its present working capital together with borrowings from related party and equity raises to fund the project cost.
+As of March 31, 2021, Avalon Shanghai has contributed RMB 4,700,000 (approximately $0.7 million) that was included in equity method investment on the accompanying condensed consolidated balance sheets.
+The Company intends to use its present working capital together with borrowings from related party and equity raises to fund the project cost.

 Joint Venture – AVAR BioTherapeutics (China) Co.
 Ltd.